 - 1. HKHP Family 5.2.1.O Challenge.
 Author: ONAPA.
 The HKHP Family 5.2.1.O Challenge is endorsed by ECECD and supports the 5.2.1.O healthy behavior goals of eating 5 or more fruits and vegetables a day, limiting screen time to 2 hours or less a day, getting at least 1 hour of physical activity a day, and drinking lots of H2O every day.
 The materials are designed for preschool-age children and their families to encourage healthy lifestyle behaviors at home by focusing on one of the four 5.2.1.O behaviors per week.
 All materials are free and will be used in English and Spanish. - 2.
 Child Health Initiative for Lifelong Eating and Exercise (CHILE) Plus.
 Author: University of New Mexico Prevention Research Center (UNM PRC).
 CHILE Plus is a multi-level, multi-component nutrition and physical activity education program for preschool-age children and their families enrolled in Head Start programs.
 The CHILE Plus nutrition curriculum, in combination with the food service component, is designed to provide children with repeated opportunities to taste fruits, vegetables, and whole grains.
 The curriculum will be used in licensed preschools and Head Start programs.
 All materials are free and will be used in English and Spanish. - 3.
 Natural Learning Initiative Childcare Center Fruit and Vegetable Gardening Series.
 Author: Joint production of the Natural Learning Initiative, North Carolina Cooperative Extension, and the Center for Environmental Farming Systems.
 Gardening curriculum created for early childhood educators on preschool garden design, installation, and professional development, creating garden infrastructure, growing and preparing fruits and vegetables in warm and cool seasons, and composting techniques.
 This series will be one of several resources shared with NM preschool and Head Start programs about how to establish edible gardens and teaching children how to grow, maintain, harvest, and eat garden produce.
-All materials are free and will be used in English. - 4.
-Nuevo Thursdays.
+All materials are free and will be used in English.

+- 4. Nuevo Thursdays.
 Author: PED.
 Nuevo Thursdays is a new and exciting program that showcases fresh local foods in NM's cafeterias, classrooms, and educational spaces.
 Nuevo Thursdays participants receive promotional posters featuring local farmers and NM United Soccer players for lunchrooms and cafeteria spaces, seasonality chart magnets for kitchens, and "I tried something Nuevo" stickers for students.
-All materials are free and will be used in English and Spanish. - 5.
+All materials are free and will be used in English and Spanish.
+Nuevo Thursdays school lesson materials will be adapted for preschool-age children and their families and distributed as part of statewide and in-person trainings. - 5.
 Other USDA-developed materials including those listed in the current SNAP-Ed Program Education Guidance and the SNAP-Ed Strategies & Interventions: An Obesity Prevention Toolkit for States, may be used to support Healthy Eating in Preschools with approval from the HSD SNAP-Ed Coordinator.